Close Search

 Application Dates for Bighorn Sheep in Wyoming

 The application deadline for bighorn sheep is 11:59 P.M.
-MST on April 30th, 2024.
+MST on April 30th, 2025.

-Our online print magazine has everything in one location: Application info, draw details and odds, fees, hunter requirements, point structure, age restrictions, youth information, weapon restrictions, other tag opportunities, hunt planning and much more.
+Our online and print magazine has everything in one location: Application info, draw details and odds, fees, hunter requirements, point structure, age restrictions, youth information, weapon restrictions, other tag opportunities, hunt planning and much more.
 If you would like access to all of our research join today!

 Wyoming Non-Resident Bighorn Sheep Hunting Fees

-2024 WYOMING NON-RESIDENT FEES
+2025 WYOMING NON-RESIDENT BIGHORN SHEEP FEES

 (Fees do not include the $15 non-refundable application fee or the 2.5% processing fee on the total transaction amount.)